DengZhirui/JDivPS/README.md

 JDivPS: A Diversified Product Search Dataset
 # Dataset Download
 As the files are too large, we provide the following approaches to get the data:
-- For international users, you can use [Google Drive](https://drive.google.com/file/d/197xROnc7lpGiJy0Y7UkQCzhesD6ZKCy-/view?usp=sharing) or [JoyBox-HK](https://3.cn/fCUv-kM) to download the file.
+- For international users, you can use [Google Drive](https://drive.google.com/file/d/197xROnc7lpGiJy0Y7UkQCzhesD6ZKCy-/view?usp=sharing) or [JD JoyBox-HK](https://3.cn/fCUv-kM) to download the file.
 Notice that JoyBox-HK requires an E-mail address to log in.

 - For Chinese users, you can use [JD Joybox](http://box.jd.com/sharedInfo/E4B795CDC285F016A2FADAC4C83BA8D2) to get the file.
 The access password is: 39gczm